wouterdebie/i2cssh/README.md

 ## TODO

 - Functional parity with csshX (as far as possible)
-- -X support in config file

 ## Contributing to i2cssh

 I know that i2cssh doesn't have all the functionality of csshX, but either let me know what you really need or fork, hack and create a pull request.

- * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
+- Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
- * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
+- Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
- * Fork the project
+- Fork the project
- * Start a feature/bugfix branch
+- Start a feature/bugfix branch
- * Commit and push until you are happy with your contribution
+- Commit and push until you are happy with your contribution
- * Make sure to add tests for it.
-This is important so I don't break it in a future version unintentionally.
- * Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Copyright

-Copyright (c) 2011-2012 Wouter de Bie.
+Copyright (c) 2011-2022 Wouter de Bie.
 See LICENSE.txt for further details.